 This area may be classified as active open space under UDO § 5.7.

-14. A single family detached home shall be developed and donated as part of Built to Honor, Wounded Warrior Homes, Operation Coming Home, Operation Finally Home, or similar organization providing homes to veterans.
-Developer shall be entitled to a waiver of all Town of Zebulon permit fees for this home.
+14. The development shall include a minimum of three (3) affordable single-family detached ownership units (the “Affordable Units”), which shall be located on different streets in the neighborhood.
+The Developer shall vet qualified buyers for the Affordable Units and shall ensure, in the first sale of the Affordable Units, that they are affordable households earning no more than eighty percent (80%) of the Area Median Income (AMI).
+Prior to Subdivision closeout, the Developer shall submit documentation of compliance with this zoning condition.
+Following the first sale of each of the Affordable Units, Developer shall have no further obligations under this condition.

 15. Final alignment of the greenway will be reviewed and approved by TRC during construction drawings.

 16. Unless not approved by Wake County, the grave site(s) located at 0 N Arendell Ave (PIN 2705513114) shall be relocated prior to approval of construction drawings.